MarTech Meaning- What is MarTech & Why Is It Important

 Why is MarTech Important

-Marketing technology has become important in the last couple of years because businesses want to connect better with their target audience, boost their marketing results, and grow their revenue, tasks that used to take a lot more time and money with traditional marketing methods.
+Marketing technology has become important in the last couple of years because businesses want to connect better with their target audience, boost their marketing results, and grow their revenue, tasks that used to take much more time and money with traditional marketing methods.

 Without up-to-date technology, businesses risk missing out on important information and opportunities to convert leads into customers, ultimately slowing business growth.